This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Every culture has some form of soup, and Croatian cuisine is no exception.
-One of the most popular soups is a peasant soup or stew called Grah, which literally translates to “bean.”
-It is typically made with smoked sausage and of course contains a little paprika.
+One of the most popular soups is a peasant soup or stew called Grah, which translates to “bean.”
+It is typically made with smoked sausage and of course, contains a little paprika.
 Want to make it yourself?
 Check out our recipe for Croatian Sausage and Bean Soup – Grah.

 Mixed Grilled Meats

 Most plates come served with some form of potatoes, diced onions, and a red paste (Ajvar) made from red peppers or peppers and eggplant, Croatia’s answer to ketchup.

 Bluefin tuna is appearing on more and more Croatian menus, even as elsewhere in the world the price of the fish makes it unaffordable.
 Why?
-Croatia is one of the few areas in the world that tuna is farmed.
+Croatia is one of the few areas in the world where tuna is farmed.
 Of the coast in the Adriatic Sea.
 Large tuna cages sit where juvenile tuna are fed and grown into huge fish.

 The place to go truffle hunting in Croatia is in the forests of Istria, in the north.
-In fact, the Guinness Book of World Records names a 1.2 kg truffle found in Istria as the world’s largest truffle.
+The Guinness Book of World Records names a 1.2 kg truffle found in Istria as the world’s largest truffle.
 So, you’ll find truffles on all sorts of menus here.

-Börek (or Burek) is made from a flaky, chewy pastry dough and filled with anything from feta cheese to spinach, meat or even sweet fillings, such as sweetened yogurt.
-Grab a portion from a vendor and and eat it warm with some good Croatian coffee.
+Börek (or Burek) is made from a flaky, chewy pastry dough and filled with anything from feta cheese to spinach, meat, or even sweet fillings, such as sweetened yogurt.
+Grab a portion from a vendor and eat it warm with some good Croatian coffee.